jsreport/jsreport/config.md

 **cluster** `(object)` - defines if jsreport should be forked into cluster to increase throughtput of incoming requests. `cluster.numberOfWorkers` defines number of forked jsreport instances. jsreport will use number of cpus as default.
 Using `cluster.enabled` you can disable jsreport clustering and use just one single instance.
 Removing whole `cluster` node will have same effect.

+Cluster will not work with `nedb` as data store.
+You need to set up a mongodb instance to be able cluster jsreport instances at the top level.
+But don't worry this is required only for really highest level of throughput.
+In the most cases it's enough just to increases number of workers executing phantomjs and javascript templating engines.
+See later `phantom` and `tasks` configuration.

 **daemon** (`true/false`) - default `false`, non windows only, jsreport will run as [daemon](https://www.npmjs.org/package/daemon) and will not block command line

 **phantom** (`object`) - this attribute is `optional` and is used to configure phantom-pdf recipe.
 You can set here `numberOfWorkers` attribute to specify how many phantomjs instances will phantom-pdf recipe use.
 If the value is not filled, jsreport will use number of cpus by default.
 You can also set `timeout` attribute to specify default timeout for pdf rendering using phantomjs.